athdeleonardis/MealPlanGenerator/README.md

 # MealPlanGenerator
-This is a project designed so that I can provide
+This is a project designed so that I can provide:
 1. A list of recipes
 2. Item's calories and prices
-3. A desired daily calorie requirement
+3. A desired daily calorie requirement \
-And generate a meal plan
+And generate a meal plan, its daily calorie count and overall cost.